 Additionally, semen analysis is of crucial importance for diagnosing infertility.
 The quality of the semen can be influenced by a number of factors including sperm count, DNA integrity, and motility.
 Current techniques for semen analysis are time-consuming and require well-trained technicians.
 Easier and faster tests and devices for semen analysis can be beneficial for infertility diagnosis.

 Microfluidics can boost this process by providing clinicians and researchers with prices, high throughput, and affordable devices for semen analysis and sperm selection.
 Microfluidics enables researchers and clinicians to select high-quality sperms at a higher throughput than conventional methods.
-These chips can be automated to remove the human error in manual processes.
+Microfluidic chips can be automated to remove the human error in manual processes.

 Additionally, microfluidics allows for single-sperm selection and analysis.
-In severe cases of infertility where the patient is suffering from very low sperm count, single-sperm devices can help in selecting a healthy and motile sperm.
+In severe cases of infertility where the patient is suffering from very low sperm count, single-sperm microfluidic devices can help in selecting a healthy and motile sperm.

 The first step for treatment is diagnosis.
 Male infertility could be due to low sperm concentration, vitality, motility, and damage to the DNA.
 Current techniques such as counting chambers, CASA, and SCSA are time-consuming, complicated, prone to operator error, or dependant on expensive laboratory equipment.
 Additionally, they require the male participant to give a semen sample that causes incompliance in men.